 Operation of the Project would pose no risk to public health and safety because most of the cable would be buried underground.
 Elevated risk during maintenance could require alteration of traffic patterns.
-Before the Project begins operation, the route would be appropriately marked and added to the VELCO "Call Before You Dig" database.
+Before the Project begins operation, TDI-NE would record the location of the buried cables and join "Dig Safe".
 Regularly scheduled maintenance and inspections would reduce the risk of infrastructure failure.